Privacy

 Data disclosure and App Store privacy labels

 Apple requires developers to describe app privacy practices in App Store Connect.
 Based on the current local-first pilot, SAVI should be represented as not tracking users and not using data for advertising.
-If SAVI later adds accounts, cloud sync, analytics, social features, or server-side processing, the App Store privacy details and this policy must be updated before those practices are used.
+If SAVI later adds accounts, cloud sync, social features, server-side processing, or new analytics providers or event categories, the App Store privacy details and this policy must be updated before those practices are used.

 Your choices